 Despite this rapid proliferation of the technology, the UK has not suffered any major incidents so far.
 Taylor says that there have only been two prosecutions in the country for dangerous flying, both of which resulted in fines.

 In one incident an amateur pilot pleaded guilty after shooting footage too close to the rides at Alton Towers, but the second involved a drone crash too close for comfort to the nuclear submarine shipyard in Barrow-in-Furness.

 Despite fears that drones might be a danger to airports, the UK Airprox Board, which investigates close calls between aircraft, reported only a single complaint that’s currently under investigation.

-A FPU 250 drone “Although, yes, it’s not unfair to say they’re pretty much flying lawn mowers, people do think they’re far more sinister than they are,” says Mr Steyn.
+“Although, yes, it’s not unfair to say they’re pretty much flying lawn mowers, people do think they’re far more sinister than they are,” says Mr Steyn.
 “They’re scared of just anyone being able to get hold of the technology but it’s really quite amazing what people are doing with them.”

 He adds that most of the software he uses to control his craft comes from open-source communities; the widespread availability of drone technology might make some people uneasy, but it’s also one of the engines of innovation driving the sector.

 How the technology might be used in the next decade is unclear, however.
 Although there’s been much discussion about the possibility of delivery services, this remains one of the most difficult applications, due to the problems in both regulating the airspace and in finding uses that justify the investment cost.

 Instead, it seems, surveying and surveillance of all stripes will be the main application, just with far more widespread adoption than we currently see.
 If the student protests of 2010 were repeated next year during the general election, would the police be flying a drone to keep an eye on things?
 Would the students?